-The review of the carrying value resulted in no assets being impaired.
+carrying value resulted in no assets being impaired.
 This assessment requires judgement around forecasted revenue and costs and historical and planned cashflows have been considered in the assessment.
+Management have tested these key assumptions and run sensitivities for reasonable and possible changes.
+However, should these judgements and estimates not occur, or there are changes in key inputs and assumptions, this could impact the carrying value.